Coping if your ovarian cancer can't be cured

 • help you feel better

 It is important that you feel as well as you possibly can.
-Tell your doctor or nurse about any symptoms you have so they can help to control them.
+Tell your healthcare team about any symptoms you have so they can help to control them.

 Coping financially